k-ryanhunt/Project-Two-Tripr/README.md

 # Create a trip

-Once a profile has been created or the exisint user has logged in, then you will be able to create a trip.
+Once a profile has been created or an existing user has logged in, then you will be able to create a trip.
 You will be prompted to enter the location and the date of the trip you wish to create a log for, and in the 'memories' section, you can reflect on your vacation experience and share all the details of your adventure!

 # View your trip location on an interactive map!